Rydrake03/ExtensionHideVSIcon/README.md

 ## How it works

 The extension modifies VS Code's CSS files to hide the application icon from the title bar, providing a cleaner interface.

-## Installation

-1. Clone or download this repository
-2. Open VS Code
-3. Go to Extensions (Ctrl+Shift+X)
-4. Click the three dots (...) and select "Install from VSIX..."
-5. Select the extension's `.vsix` file

 ## Available Commands